Trading With 4 Currencies

 • Economic and Political Influence: The US exerts considerable political and economic influence globally.
 As a result, many countries prefer or are compelled to trade in dollars.

-2. Ghanaian Cedi (₵)
+2. African Cedi (₵)

 • Regional Dominance in West Africa: Ghana is one of the more economically stable and rapidly growing economies in West Africa.
 As a result, the cedi is often preferred in the region for certain transactions.